dapr/proposals/20251028-BRS-workflow-versioning.md

 builder.Services.AddDaprWorkflow(opt => {
   // This is the new method that opts the user into versioning and declares the convention to use opt.WithVersioning(opt => opt.Strategy = DaprWorkflowVersioningStrategy.NumericalSuffix);

+  // New alternate workflow registration (if the base type isn't available - this allows the canonical name to be defined for a given type) options.RegisterVersionedWorkflow(nameof(MyWorkflow2), "MyWorkflow");

-  opt.RegisterWorkflow<MyWorkflow>();
+  // Existing registration functionality opt.RegisterWorkflow<MyWorkflow>();
   opt.RegisterActivity<MyActivity>();
   opt.RegisterActivity<MyOtherActivity>();